HaskeYE/ui-automation-framework-updated-stable/tasks/09 - user account tests.md

 NOTE 2: Use hardcoded values in steps that fill input fields.

 NOTE 3: Implement in this class also before and after steps for opening and closing browser.

+NOTE 4: If You ran into problem with `org.openqa.selenium.ElementNotInteractableException` - then use Action to directly type data in fields clicking on their placeholders